 Franek, R., & The Princeton Review (2019).
 The Best 385 Colleges (2020 Edition).
 New York: Penguin Random House.

-91% of those working reported their career interests aligns very well/somewhat well with their work.
-42% of respondents reported participating in at least one internship, externship or research project.
-327 graduates responded to this question.
+93% of those working reported their career interests aligns very well/somewhat well with their work.

 Survey respondents report being hired by 418 unique employers.
 The employers below hired 4 or more class of 2018 graduates.

 |Booz | Allen | Hamilton||Peace Corps|

 |Epic||University of Virginia|

 |EY||William & Mary|